arbutt1010/website/content/en/docs/tutorials/_index.md

 If you would like to write a tutorial, see
 [Content Page Types](/docs/contribute/style/page-content-types/)
-for information about the tutorial page type.
+for information about the tutorials page type.